JIKKE GYORKI – Chair

-NANCY SMALL, Chair
+NANCY SMALL, Past-Chair

 Nancy Small has been the CEO of Tourism Richmond since 2018.
 She specializes in strategic planning, destination management, stakeholder development, and marketing strategy.